 We are incredibly excited to share what we are currently working on!
-A couple of weeks ago, we announced that we are going to open source our content management interface and we are almost there.
-But first, we wanted to improve and redesign parts of our stack - with performance, stability, extensibility, and usability in mind.
+We wanted to improve and redesign parts of our stack - with performance, stability, extensibility, and usability in mind.
 Basically, we are applying all of our learnings from six months in production.
 In this blog post, we want to give you an update on our progress and share some insights on our decisions.

 New Backend Stack and API improvements